Did you know that some of the foods you consume trigger a less-than-favorable immune response in the body?

 2. Vegetable Oil

-Vegetables oils from corn, canola, soybean and safflower and all the products that contain them (yes, even vegan items like “butter” spreads), are high in omega-6 fats (the bad ones, not the good ones like those found in evening primrose oil), which reduces the balance of omega-3 and omega-6 fats.
-When the body gets out of balance in these fats, inflammation is a result.
+Vegetable oils from corn, canola, soybean, and safflower and all the products that contain them (yes, even vegan items like “butter” spreads), are high in omega-6 fats (the bad ones, not the good ones like those found in evening primrose oil).

 3. Dairy Products